 October and December

 Some of the very best mule deer hunting in North America can be found on the Eastern Plains of Colorado.
 Being comprised predominantly of private land the deer have a chance to reach full maturity, and best of all, this private land scenario makes the tags much easier to draw when compared against other trophy producing areas of the country.
 In fact, if you’re sitting on just three to five preference points for deer in Colorado, this is a hunt to definitely consider.
-These hunts, located in GMU 99, put you right in the action with both pre and post rut hunt dates available.
 Spot-and-stalk style hunts are conducted from 4 wheel drive vehicles as well as some time on your boots where you will be covering ground, trying to locate the buck of your choosing.
 Once the right buck is spotted, you along with your guide, will plan a stalk and move into position.
 These high success, adventures will take place out of a very comfortable lodge with all the amenities of home.
 Delicious home cooked meals will be prepared each day and you will always have plenty to eat.
 With the preference point system in Colorado the Consultants of WTA TAGS can help you pinpoint when you should be eligible to draw this Eastern Plains deer tag.
 If you are interested in learning more about this hunt, and would like help in applying and planning this adventure, call WTA TAGS today and ask to speak with a Consultant.

 5 Day Hunt